Sometimes a file that is stored in Swivle needs to be changed, and of course, you

 Working with Check-out and Check-in.

-The default Check-out and Check-in workflow can be used without the need for installing any additional tools, but is a little more restricted in terms of functionality.
+If don't have the Swivle Agent installed, Check-out and Check-in workflow can be used without the need for installing any additional tools, but involves more manual steps.

 When using the classic workflow, when you check out a file it is locked in Swivle.
 But you will still need to browse to your downloads folder and open it yourself.
 Then, when you are done with your changes, you will need to manually upload the updated version back into Swivle.